trifledmatter/augment/README.md

 ## About

-This project is my experimental sandbox for creating a voice-driven AI assistant.
-It’s not trying to be the next Alexa or Siri—it’s more like a tinkering buddy that listens to you, answers your questions, and maybe, just maybe, runs a system command or two without blowing up your machine.

-It uses **Vosk** for speech recognition, a custom conversational AI backend for generating responses, and **pyttsx3** for that lovely robotic voice output.
-Oh, and it can (or will eventually) run system commands, consult cached data, and even handle images and tools dynamically.
-Ambitious?
-Sure.
-Overengineered?
-Probably.
+This project is a playground, not a polished product.
+It uses Vosk for speech-to-text, a conversational AI backend for generating responses, and pyttsx3 for its best attempt at sounding human.
+It’s ambitious, experimental, and probably a little overengineered.

-This is all just a big experiment.
-Expect bugs, rough edges, and probably a few moments where it gets confused and just says, “Hmm, I don’t know.”
+What can it do?
+Well, it listens to you, tries to answer your questions, and eventually, it’ll be able to:

+    Run system commands (like opening files or automating tasks).
+    Handle tools and images dynamically.
+    Switch between different operational modes (more on that below).

 ---